 How to Set Goals as Busy Moms

 The easiest way to set and crush your goals for this year is to put them within your reach.

 Don’t set a goal to lose 20 pounds.
-Set a goal to lose 20 pounds by working out 5 days a week for 10 minutes each day and cleaning up your food choices.
+Set a goal to lose 20 pounds by working out 5 days a week for 30 minutes each day and making better food choices.

 Don’t set a goal to be a better mom.
 Set a goal to spend 30 minutes of quality, screen-free time with your kids each day.